 Bridges are commonly used to replace one or more missing teeth.
 They span the space where the teeth are missing.
 Bridges are cemented to the natural teeth or implants surrounding the empty space.
 These teeth, called abutments, serve as anchors for the bridge.
 A replacement tooth, called a pontic, is attached to the crowns that cover the abutments.
 As with crowns, you have a choice of materials for bridges.
 Dr. Ross can help you decide which to use, based on the location of the missing tooth (or teeth), its function, aesthetic considerations and cost.
 Porcelain or ceramic bridges can be matched to the color of your natural teeth.

 Sealants are protective coatings placed over the tops of the back teeth — molars.
 They block bacteria and acids from sticking in the tiny grooves on the chewing surfaces of these teeth.
 Sealants can be placed in adults and children.
 Children can have sealants placed on their permanent molars once they come in, around age 6.
 Sometimes they are also used on primary (baby) molars.

 Whitening can be achieved using an at-home bleaching gel and a mouth guard given to you by our office.
 Results are typically seen in two to four weeks.
 Whitening toothpastes may remove minor stains, but they aren’t very effective in most cases.

-When a tooth has been chipped or badly damaged or when stains don’t respond to bleaching, Dr. Cunningham may recommend covering the discolored areas.
+When a tooth has been chipped or badly damaged or when stains don’t respond to bleaching, Dr. Ross may recommend covering the discolored areas.
 This can be done with composite filling material that is color-matched to the surrounding tooth.
 Another option is to get veneers, which are thin shells of ceramic that cover the outer surfaces of the teeth.